Born Geelong, Victoria 1979; currently lives and works in Melbourne

 Alert to both history and science, Nicholas Mangan is a multi-disciplinary artist known for interrogating narratives embedded in a diverse range of objects.
 With a keen interest in the processes of forming meaning from objects, culture and natural phenomena, Mangan creates unnerving drawings, montages, sculptures and installations.
 His work addresses a wide range of themes, including the ongoing impacts of colonialism, humanity's fraught relationship with the natural environment, contemporary consumptive cultures and the complex dynamics of the global political economy.

-Mangan completed a two year studio residency at Gertrude Contemporary, Melbourne, between 2001 and 2002.
-He has also been awarded numerous international residencies, including Recollets Artist Residency, Paris, in 2011 and Australia Council's New York Green Street Residency in 2006.
+Mangan completed a two year studio residency at Gertrude Contemporary, Melbourne, in 2002.
+He has been awarded numerous international residencies, including Recollets Artist Residency, Paris, 2011 and Australia Council's New York Green Street Residency, 2006.
 In 2007 he was a recipient of the Anne and Gordon Samstag International Visual Arts Scholarship, resulting in post graduate studies at Universität der Künste in Berlin, Germany.

 120 x 80 x 45 cm